Terje Aasland speaking

 Why CCS?

-Addressing climate change is crucial, and a key aspect is the reduction of CO2 emissions.
-Notably, the cement industry is a major emitter.
-While significant emission reductions have been achieved through alternative fuels and materials, further steps are necessary, including CO2 capture and storage, to meet climate targets.
+Addressing climate change is crucial, and the cement industry is a major emitter.
+While significant emission reductions have been achieved within the industry through alternative fuels and materials, further steps are necessary to meet climate targets.

 Carbon Capture and Storage (CCS) is a process designed to capture CO2 and store it securely, preventing its release into the atmosphere.
 This encompasses various technologies, with some established for years and others still under development, all contributing to the goal of reducing emissions.